losandes/heinz-95729-project/web/README.md

 * Repository (communications with services/APIs)

 ### Defining a Model
-We use models to enforce a schema for the data we represent in our components.
+We use models to enforce a schema for the data we represent in our components, and to add behaviors/event handlers.
 Since the component depends on a model, it's a good place to start.
-If you're more comfortable starting with the HTML, that's fine too - skip to [Defining a Component](#defining-a-component) Our app presents products, and we have a specific component model for _books_.
+If you're more comfortable starting with the HTML, that's fine too - skip to [Defining a Component](#defining-a-component).
+Our app presents products, and we have a specific component model for _books_.
 Let's add _movies_.

 ```JavaScript
 module.exports = {